jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Process/How-long-does-it-take-to-file-for-a-long-time.md

-# JD Cloud’s “Time Presented Free of Charge as Long as the Time Spent on Filing”
+# JD Cloud’s "Time Presented Free of Charge as Long as the Time Spent on Filing"

 All the qualified JD Cloud servers will be entitled to enjoy a maximum time period of 45 days of Free Period.
 Users need to open ticket to apply for compensation after successful filing.
 It will be given out within 1 working day after the customer service engineer’s acceptance.
 Please see the following rules for details: